LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 By placing mounting holes on the (+pcb), it is possible to attach various mechanical mounts on top of the sensor (+ic)s.
 These holes are necessary for later adaptions and sensor changes, such as different magnet holders or measurement equipment (e.g. temperature sensors).

 Special attention is paid to the provision of an accessible SYNC-(+gpio) connector.
-This enables subsequent multi-sensor synchronization and also offers options for later sensor-extensions.
+This enables subsequent multi-sensor synchronization and offers options for later sensor-extensions.
-This functionality opens up the possibility of synchronising data from different sensors to achieve precise and coherent measurement results.
+This functionality opens the possibility of synchronising data from different sensors to achieve precise and coherent measurement results.
 Overall, this integrated approach represents an effective solution for the flexible evaluation of sensors and helps to optimise the development process.

 ## Firmware